guillaumebrg/sense-for-smartTVs/README.md

 ## License

-The code is MIT but pretrained weights come with a separate license available.
+The code is MIT but pretrained weights come with a separate license.
 Please check the original [sense repo](https://github.com/TwentyBN/sense) for more information.